 A healthy diet includes a variety of foods that are low in fat, especially saturated fat, low in cholesterol, and high in fiber.
 It includes plenty of fruits and vegetables and limited salt.
 Saturated fats should equal seven to 10 percent of calories, polyunsaturated fats should equal about 10%, monounsaturated fat should be 15%, and carbs should complete 55-60% of daily calories.
 Fat should comprise no more than 30% of total daily calories and should be taken rather as fish oil, olive oil, seeds, and vegetable oil.
 New evidence shows that replacing saturated fat with unsaturated fat is more effective in lowering coronary heart disease risk than reducing overall fat intake.
 Eating cold-water fish or taking comparable omega-3 polyunsaturated fatty acid supplements can help prevent cardiac death.

-According to the American Heart Association an overall healthy dietary pattern that emphasizes a variety of fruits and vegetables, whole grains, low-fat dairy products, skinless poultry and fish, nuts and legumes, and non-tropical vegetable oils would benefit your heart condition.
+According to the American Heart Association, a healthy dietary pattern that emphasizes a variety of fruits and vegetables, whole grains, low-fat dairy products, skinless poultry and fish, nuts and legumes, and non-tropical vegetable oils would benefit your heart condition.
 It is also recommended to stay away from saturated fat, trans fat, sodium, red meat, sweets and sugar-sweetened beverages.

 Aerobic exercise can lower blood pressure, help control weight, and boost Additionally, it may maintain the blood vessels more flexible.
-The Centers for Disease Control and Prevention and the American College of Sports Medicine urge moderate to intense aerobic exercise lasting about 30 Minutes four or more times per week for optimum heart health.
-People with heart Disease or risk factors should consult a doctor before beginning an exercise program.
+The Centers for Disease Control and Prevention and the American College of Sports Medicine urges moderate to intense aerobic exercise lasting about 30 minutes four or more times per week for optimum heart health.
+People with heart disease or risk factors should consult a doctor before beginning an exercise program.
 Eating right and exercising are two important components of losing weight.

 Smoking has many negative effects on the heart.
-Constricts major arteries, and may create irregular heartbeats.
-It also raises Blood pressure, contributes to the growth of plaque, raises the Formation of blood clots, and causes blood platelets to cluster and impede blood flow.
+It constricts major arteries and may create irregular heartbeats.
+It also raises blood pressure, contributes to the growth of plaque, raises the formation of blood clots, and causes blood platelets to cluster and impede blood flow.
 When smokers quit the habit, heart damage can be repaired.
-Several Studies have revealed that ex-smokers face the same risk of heart disease as Nonsmokers within five to 10 years after they quit.
+Several studies have revealed that ex-smokers face the same risk of heart disease as nonsmokers within five to 10 years after they quit.

 Modest consumption of alcohol may actually protect against heart disease because alcohol appears to raise levels of HDL cholesterol.
 The American Heart Association defines moderate consumption as one ounce of alcohol per day.
 Excessive drinking is always bad for the heart.
 It usually raises blood pressure and may poison the heart and cause abnormal heart rhythms or even heart failure.